South Parade Pier

-The South Parade Pier is a pier in Portsmouth, England.
+South Parade Pier is a pier in Portsmouth, England.
 It is one of two piers in the city, the other being Clarence Pier.
 The pier once had a long hall down its centre which housed a seating area and a small restaurant.
 The outside of the hall is a promenade which runs the length of the pier.
 Once fallen into disrepair, as of 2017, the pier has been developed into an amusement arcade and food outlet.

 The South Parade Pier, in Southsea, part of the English city of Portsmouth, is a pleasure pier offering typical seaside attractions including souvenir shops, ice creams, indoor amusements and a small children's funfair.
 It also contains a fishing deck and two function rooms which are often used for live music.

 History

 Early history

 The history of the pier has been eventful; like many UK piers.
-Construction started in 1878 and was officially opened on 26 July 1879.
+It was authorised by the Southsea South Parade Pier Order 1878, and construction started in 1878 and was officially opened on 26 July 1879.

+South Parade Pier was primarily built for a Victorian-era Isle of Wight ferry service, the pier was located only 500 metres (0.3 miles) from the Southsea Railway terminus station in Granada Road, Southsea.

 The pier's pavilion was destroyed by fire on 19 July 1904.
-The pier was then sold to the Portsmouth corporation for £10,782.
+The pier was then sold to Portsmouth Corporation for £10,782, with the transfer authorised by the Portsmouth Corporation (South Parade Pier) Order 1907.
 The pier officially reopened 12 August 1908.
 In 1914 in an attempt to improve the financial prospects of Seaview Chain Pier the Seaview steam packet company was formed and began running a service between Seaview Chain Pier and South Parade Pier.
 The service came a halt in September 1914 and was formally prevented from further running by the Admiralty in 1915.